 3:16, “For who provoked Him when they had heard?
 Indeed, did not all those who came out of Egypt led by Moses?“

 Think about that.
-All those who came out of Egypt, or pretty much all of them, only 2 out of 2 million held on to their faith.
-2 million of them let go of their faith whenever they found what they thought might be a reason to not believe.
-And yet even though pretty much everybody was unbelieving, God didn’t excuse it.
+All those who came out of Egypt, or pretty much all of them, only two out of two million held on to their faith.
+Two million of them let go of their faith whenever they found what they thought might be a reason to not believe.
+And yet, even though pretty much everybody was unbelieving together, God still didn’t excuse it.
 God’s judgment is not affected by how many are in the wrong.

 3:17-19, “And with whom was He angry for forty years?
 Was it not with those who sinned, whose bodies fell in the wilderness?
 18 And to whom did He swear that they would not enter His rest, but to those who were disobedient?
 19 So we see that they were not able to enter because of unbelief.“

 There is a very important principle illustrated here about faith.
 And that is that we behave according to what we believe.
 Our actions reflect what we believe.
 Notice the last verse again, “So we see that they were not able to enter because of unbelief.”
 How do we see that?
 By what they did.
 Their sin and disobedience and refusal to follow God showed that they didn’t trust Him, they didn’t trust His promises or His threats.
 God said you follow Me this way and all these good things are going to happen for you, but if you go that way all these bad things are going to happen to you, and the fact that they went the way God told them not to go instead of the way God told them to go, shows that they didn’t trust Him.